ContributaryCommunity/lambda-topology/README.md

 Lambda for topology ingestion of the topology in GitHub to the [Contributary website](https://lambda-topology-ingest).
 The Lambda is run on a cron to update topology once a day.

 ## Workflow
-Changes submitted to _src/index.js_ are uploaded manually to the Lambda function console.
+Changes submitted to _src/*.js_ are uploaded manually to the AWS Lambda function console.
+Currently there are two Lambdas used
+- _ingest_ - Copies _data/topology.json_ from GitHub once a day and copies it into an S3 bucket
+- _read_ - Responds to _api/topology_ requests in API Gateway with the contents of the topology file in S3

 ## Development
 For contributing to this project and testing the output locally, you will need